Calebsenm/SaveWords/README.md

 # you can use docker compose

-  1. Comfigure a file for docker compose for example: we need a file compose.yml in the directory proyect
+  1. Configure a file for docker compose for example: we need a file compose.yml in the directory proyect
 ```shell
 # version of docker compose  v2.3.3